christianacca/web-api-starter/docs/github-workflow-direct-callback-migration-plan.md

 - [x] Trace where those principal ids and storage scopes are composed in deployment and update that parent logic.
 - [x] Verify the principal ids sourced from [set-azure-connection-variables.ps1](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/azure-login/set-azure-connection-variables.ps1) flow correctly into deployment.
 - [x] Confirm the workflow has the storage account name, queue name, and `auth-mode login` inputs it needs to publish to `default-queue`.
-- [x] Document the current GitHub App webhook settings for the environment being migrated:
+- [x] Document the current GitHub App webhook settings for the environment being migrated, including webhook URL, subscribed events, operational owner, and rollback steps to restore webhook delivery if needed.
-   - webhook URL
-   - subscribed events
-   - operational owner
-   - rollback steps to restore webhook delivery if needed
 - [x] Prepare the GitHub-side change needed to disable webhook delivery for the target environment once queue-publication verification is ready.
 - [x] Update [github-app-authz-envs/action.yml](/Users/christian.crowhurst/Documents/git/mri-web-api-starter-template/.github/actions/github-app-authz-envs/action.yml) so it accepts a required multi-line `gated-environments` input.
-- [x] Update `github-app-authz-envs` so it computes the intersection between:
-   - the workflow-gated environments passed in by the workflow, and
-   - the dispatching GitHub App's authorized pipeline environments
+- [x] Update `github-app-authz-envs` so it computes the intersection between the workflow-gated environments passed in by the workflow and the dispatching GitHub App's authorized pipeline environments.
 - [x] Make `github-app-authz-envs` fail the workflow if that intersection is empty.
 - [x] Update `github-app-authz-envs` outputs so downstream jobs consume `authorized-target-envs` rather than the unconstrained pipeline environment list.
 - [x] Preserve the existing `primary` and `pipeline` outputs unless a later phase proves they can be removed safely.